justinkambic/eui-embeddings/docs/ENVIRONMENT_VARIABLES.md

 - `TOKEN_RENDERER_BASE_URL` - Base URL for the service (for health checks, etc.)
   - Example: `http://token-renderer:3002` (internal Docker network)
   - Used for: Generating absolute URLs, health checks

+- `TOKEN_RENDERER_RATE_LIMIT` - Rate limit per minute per IP for token renderer
+  - Default: `10`
+  - Used for: Rate limiting on token rendering endpoints (rendering is resource-intensive)

 **Note**: Token renderer is typically only used during indexing and runs internally in Docker network (not exposed externally).